raspberrypilearning/people-in-space-indicator/worksheet.md

     n = j['number']
     ```

-1. Now rather than just printing `n`, you can use it to determine how many LEDs should be lit.
+1. Now, rather than just printing `n`, you can use it to determine how many LEDs should be lit.
 Consider the following loop:

     ```python
     for led in leds:
         led.on()
     ```

-    This allow you to access each LED in turn.
-However, we need to know at what point to stop turning them on.
+    This allows you to access each LED in turn.
+However, we need to know at what point we should stop turning them on.

-1. You'll need to be able to compare the number in `n` to each LED number (order in the sequence - not GPIO pin number).
+1. You'll need to be able to compare the number in `n` to each LED number (the order in the sequence, not the GPIO pin number).
 You'll need to use the `enumerate` function to assign a number to each LED in sequence.
 See how `enumerate` works by trying it out in the shell (not the file):

     ```python
     >>> list(enumerate(leds))